-INFORMative Assessment: Formative Assessment to Improve Math Achievement, Grades K–6
+INFORMative Assessment: Formative Assessment Practices to Improve Mathematics Achievement, Grades K-6

 What is formative assessment?
 Why do we do it and what do students gain?
 Formative assessment is not a one-time event.
 It is not the product or end result of a set of well-defined steps.
 Rather, formative assessment is a process identified in this resource as INFORMative assessment when it is a collection of strategies that engage teachers and students in becoming partners to support students' learning.